KriVaTri/ESPHome-Update-Manager/README.md

 ## Recommendations

-- add the following binary_sensor to your devive yaml files
+- add the following binary_sensor to your device yaml file
   ```
   binary_sensor:
     - platform: status